 In most cases, prostate stones are found in older men.
 Middle-aged men also seem to be at risk, however.
 The condition can be classified as either primary or secondary stones.

 - Primary prostate stones are sometimes also called endogenous stones.

 - Secondary stones are generally referred to as extrinsic prostate stones.

-Causes linked to the two types of prostate stones that a person may develop differently.
+Causes linked to the two types that a person may develop differently.
 This is why it is crucial to consider the location of the stones.
 This can tell a physician the type of prostate stones that the patient has.

 It also helps with finding the reason for the development of prostatic calcification.
 The formation of these stones can sometimes even signal problems with the prostate tissue, such as an enlargement.